Skip to content

 All vaccinesVaccine

-Typhoid Vaccine Cost Canada — Oral vs Injectable, Schedule & How to Book
+Typhoid Vaccine in Canada — Oral vs Injectable, Cost & When to Book

-Typhoid is a serious bacterial illness spread by contaminated food and water.
-Two vaccine forms are available in Canada: an injectable (Typherix / Typhim Vi) and an oral capsule (Vivotif).
+Typhoid fever is a serious bacterial infection spread through contaminated food and water, particularly common in South Asia, Southeast Asia, and Africa.
+Two vaccine options are available in Canada: a single injectable dose (Typherix or Typhim Vi) and a 4-capsule oral series (Vivotif).
+Strongly recommended for all travellers to India, Pakistan, Bangladesh, and sub-Saharan Africa.

 Medically reviewed by the TVTC clinical teamLast reviewed: May 2026Sources:PHACWHO